NYPL/nypl-design-system/README.md

 ### Development and Storybook

 The Reservoir Design System is built with accessibility in mind.
 By using Chakra UI as our foundational base, the custom DS components built with Chakra have accessibility concerns already implemented.
-On top of built-in accessible elements, DS components internally work to link labels with input elements, to add correct `aria-*` attributes, to visually hide text but still associate it with the correct element for titles and descriptions, to auto-generate a random `id` attribute if none was passed, and much more.
+On top of built-in accessible elements, DS components internally work to link labels with input elements, to add correct `aria-*` attributes, to visually hide text but still associate it with the correct element for titles and descriptions, and much more.

 We make use of: